-ltomo Prepara ation for
+ltama.
+Prepara ation for

 Items Classical technique Free technique

 COURSE

 Category С D

 Classical tracks 4 tracks /

 Distance between tracks Minimum 1.2 m /

 START

-Organisation/preparation Arrow start grid Arrow start grid
+Organization/preparation Arrow start grid Arrow start grid

-Classical tracks Odd number 3 or more Odd number 3 or more
+Classical tracks Odd number 3 or more (Optional) Odd number 3 or more

-Length of tracks (after start line) End of start zone 15 m
+Length of tracks (after start line) End of start zone (Optional) 15 m

-Distance between tracks 1.2 m 1.2 m
+Distance between tracks 1.2 m (Optional) 1.2 m

 FINISH

 Width (minimum) 6 m 12 m

 Number of corridors 3 tracks minimum 3-4 corridors (3m each)

 Distance between tracks Minimum 1.2 m /

-EXCHANGE ZONE ·
+EXCHANGE ZONE

 Minimum length 45 m 45 m

 Minimum width 9 m 15 m

-- 326.2.2 Sections of the course must be designed straight, wide and long enough to make overtaking possible. - 326.2.3 A ski preparation zone must be provided close to the exchange zone.
-The Jury decides on the number of service men per team and the use of waxing tables.
+- 326.2.2 Sections of the course must be designed straight, wide and long enough to make overtaking possible. - 326.2.3 During the team sprint heats, no waxing of skis is allowed.

-- 326.3.1 The names of the competitors actually competing and their starting order must be delivered to the organiser latest 2 hours before the Team Captains' Meeting. - 326.3.2 Substitution is possible according to ICR art.
+- The names of the competitors actually competing and their starting order must be delivered to the organiser latest 2 hours before the Team Captains' Meeting. - 326.3.2 Substitution is possible according to ICR art.
 313.4. - 326.3.3 The substitute athlete must start in the same Team position as the substituted athlete.
-The Team's starting order cannot be changed. - 326.3.4 In case of substitution, the Team will lose its starting position and will have to start at the end of the field.
+The Team's starting order cannot be changed. - In case of substitution, the Team will lose its starting position and will have to start at the end of the field.
 The start order at the end of the field will be the same as the original starting order.
 The original start positions will be left empty.